Agentic AI: The Next Wave Transforming Data Analytics and Business Intelligence

 1. Automated Data Preparation and Orchestration

 Traditional BI spends hours on ETL (Extract, Transform, Load).
-Agentic agents, like Tableau's "Data Pro," use AI to suggest transformations, clean anomalies, and harmonize sources in real-time—slashing prep time by up to 70%.
-They leverage semantic layers for contextual understanding, ensuring metrics like "customer churn" mean the same across teams.
+Agentic agents use AI to suggest transformations, clean anomalies, and harmonize sources in real time—dramatically reducing prep time.
+They leverage semantic layers for contextual understanding, ensuring metrics like "customer churn" mean the same thing across teams.
+This is where strong data engineering and AI integration can make a major difference.

 2. Proactive Insight Generation and Anomaly Detection